 Do I fantasize about being on a giant planet where every square inch isn’t yet owned and controlled?
 Yes.
 It’s a delightful vision that appeals to the pioneer, the libertarian, and the freedom-lover in me.
 But what would I and my hardscrabble band of space pioneers do in such a place?
 We would find food and the food would have to be ours in order to be useful.
 We would fashion tools and build shelters, and those would have to be ours in order to be useful.
 Animals stake out territorial ranges for the same basic reasons.
 You cannot exist if you are not free to own.
 It is just the way of things, and pretending otherwise leads to the horrors of communism.

 And there’s the rub.
 Left-libertarianism is just socialism by another name.
 A scheme where the world’s resources are held in common is an unworkable nightmare.
-A share of ownership by each individual person is, in reality, impossible; thus, ownership must be by a central authority, which means, practically, that ownership falls into the hands of a small number of officials, bureaucrats, party leaders, or cronies.
+A share of ownership by every person in the world is, in reality, impossible.
+Thus, ownership must be by a central authority, which means, practically, that ownership falls into the hands of a small number of officials, bureaucrats, party leaders, or cronies.
 Maybe that is not the intent of the idealistic adherents to the philosophy, but it is inevitable anyway.

 In the case of leftist ideology, it certainly is the intent.
 If everything is owned in common, then an industrious person who uses the resources of the Earth to make a productive farm is a thief.
 The more industrious, the bigger the thief.
 Everything the industrious person produces and owns is stolen, which, of course, justifies taking a “share” of his stuff in punishment for his crime.
 And taking stuff is the point of leftism.
 Using a philosophy of common ownership as a starting point is just a sly way of justifying redistribution.

-There is, of course, the Lockean Proviso—that an owner must not take ALL of a resource, that “enough and as good” must be available for others.
+There is, of course, the Lockean Proviso—that an owner must not take ALL of a resource; that “enough and as good” must be available for others.
 It’s a sensible proviso, though in practice, the issue it warns about does not come up particularly often.
-(Of course we now have the somewhat sinister spectacle of Bill Gates buying up suspiciously large quantities of U.S. farmland, for reasons that, given his other behavior and statements, seem to go beyond a simple desire to become a farmer.
-As potentially troubling as this development is, however, it is an edge case that may require special treatment, but does not invalidate the entire concept of property rights.)
+(Of course we now have the somewhat sinister spectacle of Bill Gates supposedly buying up suspiciously large quantities of U.S. farmland, for reasons that, given his other behavior and statements, seem to go beyond a simple desire to become a farmer.
+If true, as potentially troubling as this development is, it is an edge case that may require special treatment, but does not invalidate the entire concept of property rights.)